Photo by Sreal Boruchin

 1 scallion, thinly sliced

-3 tablespoons canola or other neutral tasting oil
+3 tablespoons neutral tasting oil, such as grapeseed, canola or avocado oil

 1 ½ tablespoon lime juice